5 Best Centerpin Reels Of 2023

 Bearings Versus Bushings

-Some of my clients have brought out custom Centerpin reels with bushings instead of bearings and I spent half the morning trying to figure out what was wrong with the reel before I was told that it was a bushing reel.
-For the rest of the day, we spent spinning the reel with one hand to keep it moving and finally switched over to one of my Centerpin reels just to get good drifts and to start catching some fish.
+Some of my clients have brought out custom Centerpin reels with bushings instead of bearings, and I spent half the morning trying to figure out what was wrong with the reel before I was told that it was a bushing reel.

-There’s a reason why all the best Centerpin reel brands use super high-quality bearings that spin very easily.
+Guys, there is a reason why all the best Centerpin reel brands use super high-quality bearings that spin very easily.

 Centerpin Reel Sizes

 The upside to a larger diameter reel is that when you reel the line in it comes in faster.
-This is nice if you are making very long drifts and have to reel a lot, or when a steelhead is coming right at you fast and you need to take up the slack as quickly as possible.
+This is nice if you are making very long drifts and have to reel a lot, or when a steelhead is coming right at you fast, and you need to take up the slack as quickly as possible.

 The downside to a larger reel is that it may make the reel slightly heavier.
-One thing with all reels regardless of the size is the handle placement.

 Centerpin Reel Handle Placement